 Logic Testing: This allows you to pick the questions from the surveys alongside the answer choices.

-Meta Data: This includes metadata such as collector types, Response status and time range
+Meta Data: This includes metadata such as collector types, Response status, Invite status and time range

 Group Fields: This includes the Group Fields you have created in the data source